-We were recently invited to Six Flags Great Adventure to check out Holiday in the Park.
+In 2017, we were invited to Six Flags Great Adventure to check out Holiday in the Park.
 Of course, we said yes!
 We were provided with complimentary admission for our family along with a few drinks and snacks!

 Holiday in the Park was a big hit for us.
 We all enjoyed the festive atmosphere and there was so much to see that we only went on one ride the whole time!
+For 2019, Holiday in the Park has updated some shows and added new experiences.
 Here are 6 Reasons we think you should go see Holiday in the Park at Six Flags!

 We visited Holiday in the Park at Six Flags Great Adventure on a sunny, but windy day in November.
 The wind made it a bit chilly, but it wasn’t cold enough to stop the rides from running.
 We stopped short of wearing winter hats, scarves, or mittens, but in hindsight, they might have been useful and possibly have added to the festive winter feeling.

 1. Festive Atmosphere

 The lights, holiday music, and falling snow all worked their magic to transform the park into a winter wonderland.
 It felt festive to us the moment we walked in during the afternoon.
 It got even better as it got dark out and the lights really shined.